derbedhruv/PTM/README.md

 Using [Minizinc](http://minizinc.org/) to solve the NP-hard problem of scheduling timings for parent-teacher meetings in designated slots at a high school.
 Pre-processing, parsing information and generation of the minizinc code is done using python.

+A sample XLSX input file is given as `classes_input.xlsx`.

 To run simply run the file `gen_timetable_mzn.py`.

  * This would first generate the file data.dzn, which is a parsing of the information from a fixed excel file `classes_input.xlsx`  to a format usable by minizinc.